maximebories/maximebories.github.io/README.md

 # maximebories.github.io

-Will host some sort of blog or LinkTree lookalike soon.
+Will host some sort of blog or LinkTree lookalike someday.
+Maybe.